 Trump ceased to be a head of state and a Twitter user around the same time in connection with his comments made in person and on the social network leading up to the insurection at the U.S. Capitol in Washington D.C. on Jan 6.
 Upon the inauguration of successor Joe Biden several days later, the former U.S. president's official @POTUS account was archived.

-New U.S. President Joe Biden decided to start with a blank slate for the @POTUS account, a decision that has set the current U.S. president back in the world leaders ranking.
-Biden comes third behind the Pope, counting 39 million followers.
-Three quarters come from his personal account, @JoeBiden.
+Biden decided to start with a blank slate for the @POTUS account, a decision that has set the current U.S. president back in the world leaders ranking.
+Biden comes third behind the Pope, counting 47 million followers.
+Two thirds come from his personal account, @JoeBiden.

-The remainder of the top 8 ranking consists of Muslim leaders, the most-followed being Turkish president Recep Tayyip Erdoğan, who also has dedicated accounts in Arabic, Russian, French, German and Spanish.
+The remainder of the top 8 ranking consists of Muslim leaders.
+The most followed is Turkish president Recep Tayyip Erdoğan, who also has dedicated accounts in Arabic, Russian, French, German and Spanish.

 There are also heads of state, however, to whom the use of Twitter seems less important.
 German chancellor Angela Merkel leaves the tweeting to government spokesperson Steffen Seibert (@RegSprecher), who has a comparably meager 1 million followers.